salem-AQ-1/insurance-auditing-salem/evaluation_report.md

 ## 1. Approach and Measurement

-I used Hospital 1 as the development and calibration set because it is the only hospital with ground-truth labels.
-I first built a rule-based auditing pipeline that parses contract rules, maps invoice descriptions to contract services, calculates expected charges, and performs additional invoice and cross-invoice validation.
+I used Hospital 1 as the development and validation set because it is the only hospital with ground-truth labels.
+I built a rule-based auditing pipeline that reads contract rules, matches invoice descriptions to contract services, calculates expected charges, and performs additional invoice-level and cross-invoice checks.

-I measured Hospital 1 at invoice level.
-An invoice was considered detected as erroneous when the audit produced one or more error findings.
+I evaluated Hospital 1 at invoice level by comparing the audit result for each invoice with the provided labels.

-The final Hospital 1 result was:
+The final Hospital 1 results were:

 - 892 correct classifications out of 913 invoices
-- 97.7% accuracy
+- 97.7% overall accuracy
 - 40 of 58 labelled erroneous invoices detected
 - 3 false-positive invoices

-Hospital 1 was used only for development and calibration and is not included in the scored submission.
+Hospital 1 was used only to develop and evaluate the approach and is not included in the scored submission.

-I then applied the approach to Hospital 2.
-I chose Hospital 2 rather than attempting shallow coverage of Hospitals 2–5 because its prose-based contract provided a substantially different extraction and matching problem.
+Given the limited time, I then focused on Hospital 2 rather than attempting shallow coverage of Hospitals 2–5.
+Hospital 2 also provided a different challenge because its contract is more prose-based and its invoice service descriptions frequently differ from the contract wording.

 ## 2. Hospital 1 Performance and Error Analysis

-Several deterministic categories were particularly reliable on the development set.
-Detected duplicate invoice IDs, invalid contracts, invalid service dates, invoice-total mismatches, line-total arithmetic errors, daily-cap violations, and overcharges were associated with labelled erroneous invoices in the observed Hospital 1 results.
+The pipeline performed well on several rule-based checks, including duplicate invoice IDs, invalid contracts and dates, invoice-total mismatches, arithmetic errors, daily-cap checks, and pricing differences.

-The remaining errors were mainly explained by four systematic failure modes:
+After comparing the missed invoices with the Hospital 1 labels, I identified four main areas where the approach could be improved:

 ### Service-description matching

-Invoice descriptions frequently use abbreviations, shortened words, or a different word order from the contract.
-Conservative matching reduces false positives but can leave genuine unknown-service errors undetected.
+Invoice descriptions frequently contain abbreviations, shortened words, or a different word order from the contract.
+This makes it difficult to reliably identify the corresponding contract service.
+When a match was uncertain, I preferred to leave it for review rather than force a high-confidence match.

 ### Unit-basis interpretation

-A textual difference between the billed unit basis and contract wording does not always imply an erroneous invoice.
-Aggressive basis validation produced false positives during development, so uncertain mappings were retained for review.
+The billed unit basis and the wording used in the contract do not always match exactly.
+Treating every textual difference as an error created false positives during development, so uncertain cases were handled more cautiously.

 ### Interacting pricing rules

-Premiums, weekend uplifts, cumulative volume discounts, bundles, caps, and exclusion rules can interact.
-Correctly identifying an individual rule is easier than reliably reproducing every combination and ordering of rules.
+Some prices depend on more than one contract rule, such as premiums, weekend uplifts, volume discounts, bundles, caps, or exclusions.
+These combinations are more difficult to validate than a simple comparison with a base rate.

-### Dates and cross-invoice context
+### Dates and cross-invoice checks

-Malformed service dates and duplicate activity across separate invoices cannot always be detected through a simple line-level price comparison.
-I therefore added explicit date, duplicate-invoice, cross-invoice duplicate-service, arithmetic, and invoice-total checks.
+Some errors require looking beyond a single invoice line.
+I therefore added checks for invalid dates, duplicate invoice IDs, duplicate services across invoices, arithmetic consistency, and invoice-total consistency.

 ## 3. Hospital 2 and Uncertainty

-Hospital 2 has no labels, so I do not report an accuracy figure for it.
+Hospital 2 has no provided labels, so I do not claim an accuracy figure for it.

-Its contract parser extracted 76 service rates, 9 threshold rules, 8 weekend uplift rules, 8 volume-discount rules, 8 daily-cap rules, 3 bundle rules, and 6 exclusion rules.
+From the Hospital 2 contract, the pipeline extracted:

+- 76 service rates
+- 9 threshold rules
+- 8 weekend uplift rules
+- 8 volume discount rules
+- 8 daily cap rules
+- 3 bundle rules
+- 6 exclusion rules

-The largest practical issue was service-description variation.
+The largest challenge was matching invoice service descriptions with the contract.
 Billing descriptions included heavily abbreviated forms such as `ADV GI PROC` and `RTN NEURO IMG INTERP`.
-I added general abbreviation normalisation and fuzzy service matching rather than hard-coding specific invoice IDs.

-This reduced unmatched/review service lines from 12,582 initially to 619 out of 14,360 lines.
+I added abbreviation normalisation and fuzzy matching to improve this process without hard-coding individual invoice IDs.
+After these improvements, the number of service lines requiring review decreased from 12,582 to 619 out of 14,360 lines.

-For the submitted predictions, confidence is deliberately conservative.
-Findings supported by deterministic rules that performed strongly on Hospital 1 receive higher confidence.
-Ambiguous service and unit-basis mappings receive lower confidence rather than being presented as certain conclusions.
+For the final submission, I used higher confidence for findings supported by clearer rule-based checks and lower confidence where service or unit-basis matching remained uncertain.

 ## 4. What I Would Do With Another Week

 With additional time, I would:

-1. Move the normalised contract rules and invoice data into a relational database and implement more deterministic audit checks in SQL, using indexing and window functions for scalable duplicate, cumulative-volume, and cross-invoice validation.
+1. Move the normalised contract rules and invoice data into a relational database and implement more of the structured audit checks in SQL.
+Indexing and window functions could support efficient duplicate detection, cumulative-volume calculations, and cross-invoice validation at larger scale.
-2. Evaluate vector-based semantic search, such as Oracle AI Vector Search, to store service embeddings and improve invoice-to-contract service matching beyond abbreviation rules and fuzzy string similarity.
+2. Evaluate vector-based semantic search, such as Oracle AI Vector Search, to store service embeddings and improve matching between abbreviated invoice descriptions and contract services.
-3. Add targeted automated tests for every pricing-rule family and combinations of rules.
+3. Add automated tests for each pricing-rule type and for cases where multiple pricing rules interact.
-4. Improve confidence calibration and then extend the reusable audit pipeline to Hospitals 3–5.
+4. Further validate the confidence scores and then extend the reusable audit pipeline to Hospitals 3–5.

 ## AI Tool Usage

-I used ChatGPT and Cursor for implementation assistance, Python/Pandas debugging, refactoring, reasoning about contract parsing, and iteration on service-description normalisation.
+I used ChatGPT and Cursor as development assistants for Python/Pandas debugging, code iteration, contract-parsing reasoning, and improving service-description matching.

-I validated changes by rerunning the pipeline and measuring the resulting behaviour against the labelled Hospital 1 development set.
-AI-generated suggestions were treated as development assistance rather than ground truth; contract rules and measured outputs remained the basis for audit decisions.
+I validated changes by rerunning the pipeline and comparing the results with the provided Hospital 1 labels.
+AI-generated suggestions were treated as development assistance rather than ground truth; the contract rules and measured Hospital 1 results were used to evaluate the approach.